 Our Honors Teaching Assistants attend all class lectures, facilitate/lead discussion groups, assist students in meeting class assignments, and are available to students in their classes during weekly conference hours among other responsibilities.

-Look for the announcements for each semester’s teaching assistant slots or make an appointment with one of the Honors Advisors to learn more about the opportunity.
+Look for the announcements for each semester’s teaching assistant slots or make an appointment with one of the Honors Advisors to learn more about this opportunity.

 Spring 2013 Honors Teaching Assistants

 Casey Ivanauskas: Professor Nicholas Daniloff, Department of Journalism

 I am a sophomore from Baltimore, Maryland in the College of Social Sciences and Humanities.
 Currently, I am majoring in Political Science and International Affairs while pursuing minors in Arabic and Global Social Entrepreneurship.

 During the spring semester, I will be Professor Daniloff’s TA for HONR1205: Seeking Peace in Times of Terror.
 After personally taking Professor Daniloff’s course, I have aided in improving and modifying the syllabus in order to incorporate current events like the Arab Spring.
 In addition to research, I will assist Professor Daniloff and our guest speakers in the classroom, and partake in the grading process.
 Working as an Honors TA grants me invaluable one-on-one contact with an experienced Professor I would not receive otherwise.
 I am now able to study foreign affairs, religion, and terrorism alongside a professional, who also acts as my personal mentor.